-One of the new key areas of responsibilities that needs to be defined is the person or persons responsible for regulatory compliance per Article 15.
-If more than one person maintains this role (to help the manufacturer meet the accessibility requirement), the divisions of responsibility will need to be documented in writing, such as in job descriptions, objectives, performance-related criteria and so on.
-As the qualification requirement for this role can be fulfilled through either education (diploma/certification) or through experience, it is important to ensure that objective evidence is maintained within the records associated to the person(s) named.
+One of the new key areas of responsibilities that needs to be defined is the person or persons responsible for regulatory compliance defined in Article 15 of the IVDR.
+If more than one person will maintain this role (to help the manufacturer meet the accessibility requirement) the divisions of responsibility will need to be documented in writing, such as in job descriptions, objectives, performance related criteria, etc. As the qualification requirement for this role should be fulfilled by a) a diploma, certificate or other evidence of qualification and at least one year of professional experience in regulatory affairs or in quality management systems; or b) four years of professional experience as stated above, it is important to ensure that objective evidence is maintained within the records associated to the person(s) named.
 The experience requirements are specific to in vitro medical devices, and experience in other types of medical devices/QMS is likely to be considered inadequate.

 Beyond the role description and list of respective responsibilities, the manufacturer should be ready to demonstrate through records that the person responsible for regulatory compliance has indeed been acting in the expected capacity.
 This includes covering the conformity of devices being manufactured and released, the technical documentation and EU declaration of conformity, post-market surveillance obligations, reporting obligations and the specific classes of performance studies involving interventional devices or risk to patients.
-It should not be interpreted or expected that the PRRC is reviewing or approving each of these documents his or herself, as this responsibility can be delegated through procedure.
-Objective evidence of PRRC involvement can include, but is not limited to, approving procedures that cover these areas, approving reports dealing with these items or participation in management reviews where these topics are covered.
-Finally, specific attention is drawn to 15(5) which states that the PRRC 'shall suffer no disadvantage within the manufacturers organization in relation to the proper fulfilment of his or her duties...'.
+It should not be interpreted or expected that the PRRC is reviewing or approving each of these documents themself, as this responsibility can be delegated through procedure.

+Objective evidence of PRRC involvement can include, but is not limited to:

+- approving procedures that cover these areas; - approving reports dealing with these items; or - participation in management reviews where these topics are covered.

+Finally, specific attention is drawn to Article 15 (5) which states that the PRRC "shall suffer no disadvantage within the manufacturer's organization in relation to the proper fulfilment of his or her duties...".
 It could be helpful for this to be reflected in the relevant job descriptions or contracts.